joe-castle/timrjs/README.md

 const timer = Timr('10:00');
 ```

-To `start`, `pause` and `stop` the timer, call the method on the Timr.
+To `start`, `pause` and `stop` the timer, call the desired method on the Timr.
 ```js
 timer.start();
 timer.pause();
 timer.stop();
 ```
-Each Timr emits 2 primary events, `ticker` and `finish`.
+Each Timr emits 2 events, `ticker` and `finish`.

 The `ticker` function is called every second the timer ticks down and is provided with the following arguments:
  - `formattedTime` - The current time formatted into a time string.
-Customisable with outputFormat and separator options.
+Customisable with outputFormat, formatType and separator options.
  - `percentDone` - The elapsed time in percent.
  - `currentTime` - The current time in seconds.
  - `startTime` - The starting time in seconds.